 NOTE: The Type of Service field is used here to map an application data flow to a specific PCC rule.

-Editor’s Note: Additional parameter value combinations such as 3-Tuple or usage of Flow Label (IPV6 only) can be beneficial.

 A Packet Flow Description (PFD) can contain different parameters.
 Common parameters are:

 - Domain Name: The Internet domain name of an application server.
 This method of traffic detection is not described further in the present document.